rafaelhuntstokes/bayesian_optimisation/docs/README.md

 Automatic Relevance Determination (ARD) is the method used to automate the optimisation of the length scale parameters in the RBF kernel.
-A length scale is defined for each feature, parametising the sensitivity of the objective to each feature.
+A length scale is defined for each feature, parameterising the sensitivity of the objective to each feature.
 For example, points with similar $t_1$ values, but vastly different $t_4$, will still yield similar objective function samples.
 Thus, these points should yield large RBF covariance values, despite the naive $\vec{l} = 1$ kernel suggesting they are very distant points.